adamsc/common-connect-four-interface/interface.md

   system.
 Neither the engine nor the calling program will use '\n' during communication for any purpose other than to indicate the end of a command.

-* Arbitrary amounts of whitespace are permitted between tokens.

 * Engines may not carry out any computation until commanded, and must cease promptly after being commanded.